 Check out the BRN web site at www.rn.ca.gov.

 What hospitals do you work with?

-We work with most of the hospitals in San Mateo County and UCSF Medical Center.
+We work with most of the hospitals in San Mateo County.

 Local Bachelor of Science in Nursing (BSN) Programs